agnasci/agnasci/README.md

 <h1 align="center">Hi, I'm Matheus Aguiar</h1>
 <h3 align="center">Front-End Developer</h3>

 Hey!
-My name is Matheus Aguiar do Nascimento, I'm Brazilian, I've been studying web development since the end of 2020 and I've been an undergraduate IT Management student since the beginning of 2021.
+I'm Brazilian, I've been studying web development since the end of 2020 and I've been an undergraduate IT Management student since the beginning of 2021.
 I've been doing my best to learn as much as I can.

 <h3 align="left">Connect with me:</h3>
 <p align="left">